Nobody is able to prevent me from getting smarter.

 Barbara Bschorr graduated in Business Administration at the university of applied science Rosenheim, Germany, in 2007, with key study areas personnel management & international management (geographical specialism: South-East Asia).
 Ms Bschorr also had her dissertation on talent management published.
 She can draw on many years of professional experience in the field of personnel management in engineering, and works as Managing Assistant HR at the Munich branch, where she is responsible for HR, recruiting and college recruiting.

 Alissa Fiedler graduated in Sociology and Pedagogy at the Technical University in Darmstadt in 2012.
 Her major fields of study were adult education and analysis of disadvantaged persons.
 Her dissertation topic was about change of management trainings and learning in organizations.
 After successfully completing her degrees she gained professional experience in personnel management in engineering.
-At INVENSITY she works as Managing Assistant Human Resources at the office in Wiesbaden, where she is responsible for HR Management, which includes recruiting and college recruiting.
-Furthermore she is Deputy Head of INVENSITY Academy and develop employees.
+At INVENSITY she works as Senior Managing Assistant Human Relations at the office in Wiesbaden, where she is responsible for HR Management, which includes recruiting and college recruiting.
+Furthermore she is Head of Human Relations Department and develop employees.

 Dragana Kiso (Team Assistant HR)

-In 2012 Dragana Milic completed her studies as Bachelor of Science in psychology at RWTH University in Aachen.
+In 2012 Dragana Kiso completed her studies as Bachelor of Science in psychology at RWTH University in Aachen.
 Her major fields of study were work- and organizational psychology as well as industrial engineering and ergonomics.
 Her interest for recruiting and HR topics developed during practical activities in the study.
 After successfully completing her degree she gained work experience in the HR department of an international concern.

-At INVENSITY Ms. Milic works as HR team assistant at the Düsseldorf office, where she is responsible for HR, recruiting and college recruiting.
+At INVENSITY Ms. Kiso works as HR team assistant at the Düsseldorf office, where she is responsible for HR, recruiting and college recruiting.

 Tatevik Mkrtchyan (Managing Assistant HR)